 Narrative Biography

 For over 60 years, Eva Montville has been sculpting and exhibiting her work throughout the United States and the Middle East.
 She grew up in Egypt, later living in other parts of the Middle East and North Africa.
-Understandably, Eva was eventually drawn to the deserts of Southern California, and fell in love with Joshua Tree after visiting in 1987, becoming a permanent resident in 2004.
+Eventually, Eva was drawn to the deserts of Southern California, and after many visits to Joshua Tree became a permanent resident in 2004.

-Eva first studied sculpture at Columbia University with Ettore Salvatore, and later with New York sculptor Donald Mavros.
-In 1965, while living in Baghdad, she learned wood carving with renowned Iraqi sculptor, Mohammed Ghani.
-All three of these teachers have had a profound influence on Eva’s approach to her work.
+Eva first studied sculpture at Columbia University, and later with New York sculptor Donald Mavros.
+In 1965, while living in Baghdad, she learned wood carving with renowned Iraqi sculptor, Mohammed Ghani, later continuing to explore sculpture in other mediums at the American University at Beirut.

 Eva’s creative process is also a personal attempt to reconcile the dichotomy of Nature’s and human creation.
 Her sculptures embody a paradox, one of intensely worked and highly finished forms that have the appearance of being shaped by Nature, worn by wind and water.